|Nutrition Facts (per serving)|

 Beat the egg whites on medium speed of electric mixer until foamy.
 Add cream of tartar; continue beating until the egg whites hold soft peaks.
 Gradually beat in both sugars and continue to beat until the meringue holds very stiff peaks.
 Beat in vanilla extract.
 The meringue should be very smooth and have no sugar grittiness.

-Line two baking sheets with parchment paper.
+Line 2 baking sheets with parchment paper.
 A tiny dot of meringue under the parchment paper at each corner will keep it from moving while you work.

 Spoon small mounds of meringue on the parchment paper.
 Sprinkle a little cinnamon sugar over each mound.
 Or pipe the meringue using a decorative star tip, if desired.